espocrm/documentation/administration/bpm.md

 The process obligatorily is related to single target record.

+Processes can be started:

+* Automatically – Upon specific conditions, signal, or scheduling, described in flowchart; this is the main method.
-Processes can be started automatically (upon specific conditions or by scheduling) or manually (where there is at least one Start Event in the flowchart).
-To start process manually the user needs to click 'Start Process' button on the list view of processes.
+* Manually – To start process manually the user needs to click 'Start Process' button on the list view of processes.
+* With Workflow rule – 'Start BPM Process' action allows to select a related record as a target for the process.

 ## Flowchart Elements